mitranim/fpx/docs/html/partials/misc.md

 ### `show(value)`

 Returns a string describing the value.
-To avoid the dreaded `[Object object]`, prints plain data structures as JSON.
+Prints plain data as JSON to avoid the dreaded `[Object object]`.
 Convenient for interpolation into error messages.
 Used internally in [`validate`](#-validate-value-test-).

 ```js
 show(10)